Privacy

 • Analytics and search engine providers alongside other selected organisations which provide us with feedback about our Site and aid us in improving their optimisation.

-• Statutory authorities when we are required to comply with a request for information, a court order disclose your Data, a regulatory investigation from a relevant governmental or financial regulatory authority, our legal obligations including our requirement to report suspicious behaviour.
+• Statutory authorities when we are required to comply with a request for information, a court order disclose your data, a regulatory investigation from a relevant governmental or financial regulatory authority, our legal obligations including our requirement to report suspicious behaviour.

 • Regulator, law enforcement or fraud prevention agencies as well as legal professionals, courts, and other adjudication services to investigate any actual or suspected criminal activity.

-We may also share your Data with third parties:
+We may also share your data with third parties:

-• If we consider selling or acquiring businesses or assets, in which case we will share your Data with the counterparty.
+• If we consider selling or acquiring businesses or assets, in which case we will share your data with the counterparty.

 • If the GC Partners, or any of its group companies, becomes insolvent (i.e., becomes subject to administration or liquidation processes).